 A simple way to turn machines on and off is using a non-tactile shorting pad.
 A shorting pad uses interdigitated fingers to sense the pressure.
 The conductive ink is printed onto a shorting pad in opposite directions.
 One trace of the conductive, usually silver ink, is positive, while the second trace is negatively grounded.
 The two traces are completely separated until pressure is applied to the shoring pad and connects the two traces.
 Even though there is a small movement between the shorting pad and the silver traces, the movement is too small to feel or hear a difference.
 Shorting Pads are usually connected to a device or other piece of equipment to show the feedback.

 Force Sensing Resistors as a Button

 Force sensing resistors may not be the first button option you think of, but they can make great non-tactile options for your user interface device.
-They are commonly used in inventory control or athletic performance monitoring. only non-tactile.
+They are commonly used in inventory control or athletic performance monitoring.
 But that doesn't mean they can't be used as a button.

 Force sensing resistors are another example of non-tactile buttons.
 Therefore, haptics is essential for receiving feedback from the sensor.
 Typically, the feedback is shown using LEDs that light up the gradient-filled bar to show the pressure.

 There are two kinds of force sensing resistors: ShuntMode and ThruMode.
 Depending on how much force you need to detect determines the kind of sensor that you would need.
 A ShuntMode force sensing resistor detects a wide range of forces.
 On the other hand, ThruMode force sensing resistors are more sensitive to smaller, lighter forces.
 With force sensing resistors acting as buttons, you can program the same button to take multiple actions depending on how hard it is pressed.
 If the force sensing resistor is pushed lightly, it could elicit one action; if pushed more forcefully, you could have it take another action.